ThekidWithTheBlackLaptopBag/SysRepair/README.md

 These programs were made by Benjamin Turner/ThekidWithTheBlackLaptopBag.
 Windows and it's associated patents are trademarked to Microsoft.
 This code is licensed under the GNU General Public License.

 # Happy corruption purging!
-Thank you for using SysRepair
+Thank you for using SysRepair!